191-377-4254 - Search a Detainee

 (2) Place in a resealable bag and mark the outside of

 preferred method for small items.

 directly on the property with a permanent marker.

 (4) Etch the number in using a sharp object.

+b.
 Prepare DA Form 4137.

 (1) Annotate the DD Form 2745 number in the "MPR/CID sequence number" block.